1. Overview

 The Spring Framework provides multiple features that make the development of web applications easier.
 These features include dependency injection, data binding, aspect-oriented programming, data access and many more.

-Over the years, Spring has been growing more and more complex, and the amount of configuration such application requires can be intimidating.
+Over the years, Spring has been growing more and more complex, and the amount of configuration such an application requires can be intimidating.
 This is where Spring Boot comes in handy — it makes configuring a Spring application a breeze.

 Essentially, while Spring is unopinionated, Spring Boot takes an opinionated view of the platform and libraries, letting us get started quickly.